QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 More Finite Markov Chain Tax-Smoothing Examples
 =================================================

-For thinking about some episodes in the fiscal history of the United States, we find it interesting to study a few more examples that we now present.
+To interpret some episodes in the fiscal history of the United States, we find it interesting to study a few more examples.

-Here we give more examples of tax-smoothing models with both complete and incomplete markets in an :math:`N` state Markov setting.
+We compute examples  in an :math:`N` state Markov setting under both complete and incomplete markets.

 These examples differ in how Markov states are jumping between peace and war.

-To wrap procedures for solving models, relabeling  graphs so that we record government *debt* rather than  government *assets*, and displaying  results, we construct a new class below.
+To wrap procedures for solving models, relabeling  graphs so that we record government *debt* rather than  government *assets*, and displaying  results, we construct a Python class.

 .. code-block:: python3